Generating Schemas with an LLM

 |---|---|

-Missing initial state | No state has "isInitial": true |
+Missing initial state | No initial: StateName declaration in the trait |

-Unknown event in transition | A transition references an event key not in the events array |
+Unknown event in transition | A transition event name is never used in a reachable state |

-Missing pages | An orbital has traits but no pages array |
+Missing pages | An orbital has traits but no page "/path" -> TraitName line |

 Invalid pattern type | The type in a render-ui effect is not a valid pattern name |